Waszka22/pands-problem-sheet/README.md

 print(f'The sum of these in € {total:.2f}')
 ```

- This task was helpful to understand all operators in Python
+ This task was helpful to understand all operators in Python.

 Reference for this weekly task  [Python Operators](https://www.w3schools.com/python/python_operators.asp) and YouTube